aleshaleksey/fansys23/08-spell-list.md

 **Limitation**: The weather cannot completely contradict the season and climate.
 For example, the spell cannot cause a snowstorm on a summer's day where snowstorms do not, as a rule, occur in summer.

-**Upcast**: The for every extra MP die, the spell lasts for an extra 6 minutes or increases in radius by 5ft.
+**Upcast**: The for every extra MP die above 4, the spell lasts for an extra 6 minutes or increases in radius by 5ft.
 If 7 or more MP dice are used, the caster can shift the weather by two points in any direction.

 **Global**: As local, but with a radius of 600ft and a duration of 1 day.
 For every extra 4MP dice, the radius increases by 400ft or the duration increases by 1 day.
 If 7 or more MP dice are used the weather can be shifted by two points in any direction.